-Poll Finds Trust In Science Is Rising
+Trust In Scientists Is Rising, Poll Finds

 The public doesn't entirely trust scientists to do their jobs well or to act in the public interest, she and her co-authors report.

 "When you look at issues of scientific integrity, we see widespread skepticism," she says.
-Less than 20% of those surveyed believe scientists are transparent about potential conflicts of interest with industry all or most of the time.
+Fewer than 20% of those surveyed believe scientists are transparent about potential conflicts of interest with industry all or most of the time.
 The public is also skeptical that scientists regularly admit their mistakes.

 In short, most people recognize that scientists, like everyone else, can be motivated by personal interest as well as the loftier goals of science and medicine.

 People are most likely to trust practitioners, the kinds of people they may actually interact with.
-For instance, 48% of respondents say doctors make fair and accurate research statements and recommendations all or most of the time compared with 32% for medical research scientists.
+For instance, 48% of respondents say doctors make fair and accurate research statements and recommendations all or most of the time, compared with 32% for medical research scientists.

 Another example: 60% of those surveyed say dietitians care about people's best interests, compared with 29% of those who say the same of nutrition research scientists.
 Only 24% say nutrition scientists provide fair and accurate information.